munificent/craftinginterpreters/book/closures.md

 Each `OP_CLOSURE` instruction is now followed by the series of bytes that specify the upvalues the ObjClosure should own.
-Before we process those operands, we need a runtime representation for upvalues:
+Before we process those operands, we need a runtime representation for upvalues.

 ^code obj-upvalue